department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 #### Does VA provide specialized geriatric (elder) care for seniors with multiple physical and mental health needs?

 Yes.
-Our Geriatric Patient Aligned Care Teams (GeriPACT) provide expert care to Veterans with challenging health needs due to:
+We offer Geriatric Patient Aligned Care Team (GeriPACT) services in about two-thirds of VA medical centers.

+**GeriPACT provides expert care to Veterans with challenging health care needs due to conditions such as:**
 - More than one complex chronic disease
 - Dementia or cognitive decline
-- Geriatric syndromes (such as frailty, falls, incontinence, memory loss, taking many medicines, or being 65 years or older)
+- Geriatric syndromes (like frailty, falls, incontinence, memory loss, taking many medicines, or being 65 years or older)
-- Caregiver burden
+- Caregiver burden (the stress and strain that can come from caring for someone with complex needs)

-We offer GeriPACT services in about two-thirds of VA medical centers.

 **Note:** GeriPACT is not for Veterans with untreated substance abuse.
 It may also not be the right fit For Veterans who only need a prescription refill for a medicine like Aricept&reg; (used to treat Alzheimer’s disease).